 As remote work grows more common, on-prem perimeter-focused data loss prevention (DLP) solutions are no longer enough.
 Employees working remotely will be directly connected to the Internet, and remote users’ devices may store sensitive corporate data.

-Managing data breach risks for the distributed and remote enterprise requires DLP solutions that monitor and secure remote users’ mobile devices and desktop computers.
+Managing data breach risks for distributed and remote enterprises requires DLP solutions that monitor and secure remote users’ mobile devices and desktop computers.
 This allows the IT staff to determine what sensitive data is leaving, when, and through which specific channel or device based on the organization's defined compliance rules for data protection.

 Use data breach prevention tools

 Sensitive corporate data can be breached in various different ways.
 Employees may upload it to unapproved cloud-based applications.
-Malware may collect and exfiltrate it from infected computers.
+Malware may collect and exfiltrate from infected computers.
 Phishing attacks may trick employees into handing it over to an attacker.

 Various data breach prevention tools are available that put a range of capabilities at an organization’s disposal.
-Some recommended tools that a company can use to manage its risk of data breaches include:
+Some recommended tools that a company can use to manage its risk of data breaches include

 - Falcon Insight (by Crowdstrike): Crowdstrike’s Falcon Insight provides valuable visibility into an organization’s endpoints.
 Solutions deployed on employee devices can detect and block attempted data breaches and support forensic analysis of potential leaks.

-- UpGuard BreachSight: UpGuard’s BreachSight provides monitoring of an organization’s security security to identify potential leaks of employee credentials, customer data, and other sensitive information.
+- UpGuard BreachSight: UpGuard’s BreachSight provides monitoring of an organization’s security to identify potential leaks of employee credentials, customer data, and other sensitive information.

 - Prey’s Kill Switch: Kill Switch manages an organization’s risk of data breaches due to lost or stolen devices.
 Organizations can remotely lock or wipe devices, track their location, and take other steps to prevent the exposure of sensitive data and account credentials stored on these devices.

 - FortiSandbox (by Fortinet): Fortinet’s FortiSandbox analyzes traffic in an isolated environment using a wide range of detection techniques.
-This allows it to identify and block malware from gaining access to an organization’s environment where it could steal and exfiltrate sensitive information.
+This allows it to identify and block malware from gaining access to an organization’s environment, where it could steal and exfiltrate sensitive information.